codeboop/gitwithgpt/README.md

 # gitwithgpt
-demo change new this new
+demo change new this new new